How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Introduction

 The \textit{Kepler} mission has provided a wealth of data about the architectures of close-in planetary systems.
 Chief among these results is the fact that ``Super-Earths,'' planets in the mass range between the Earth and the solar system ice giants, are extremely common in the innermost 1 au of planetary systems \citep[e.g.][]{bkb_2010,brb_2013}. \textit{Kepler} data indicates that these planets not only far outnumber gas giants in this inner region of planetary systems---they are also an extremely common outcome of star formation, appearing around approximately one third of FGK stars (\citealt{ftc_2013}).
 A key question in theories of planet formation is how these planets formed, particularly due to the notable absence of any super-Earth planets in our own solar system.

 Overall trends in the \textit{Kepler} data may contain clues to the mechanisms that cause systems to preferentially form super-Earths.
 For example, recent analysis by \cite{wmp_2018} has shown that not only are super-Earths abundant, but within a given multi-planet system super-Earths tend to be of similar size.
-In addition, \cite{w_2019} has discussed the existence of a characteristic planetary mass present in the Kepler data, which is dependent only on the stellar mass $M_*$.
+In addition, \cite{w_2019} has discussed the existence of a characteristic planetary mass present in the Kepler data, which scales approximately linearly with the stellar mass $M_*$.